 A few miles south of the city is Whitewater Lake, where fisherman in 1923 claimed a large creature with tentacles overturned their boat and dragged them under.
 They fought against it and eventually broke free, but found themselves covered in small bite marks.

 Residents of Whitewater Lake also tell the story of a series of strange (unspecified) events that happened over the summer of 1944.
-To make it stop, men from the area gathered at a small local cemeteries, where they are said to have dug up all of the coffins there – each one had been buried vertically in the ground.
+To make it stop, men from the area gathered at a small local cemetery, where they are said to have dug up all of the coffins there – each one had been buried vertically in the ground.

 The men brought the coffins back to the lake, weighted them down with rocks, and threw them in.
 That put an end to whatever strange occurrences had been plaguing those who lived on the lake.